 A strategy being adopted by many organizations is to flatten the management hierarchy.
 With the elimination of layers of middle management, the remaining individuals must be empowered to make the strategy successful.
 Information to support rational decision making must be made available to these individuals.
 Information technology (IT) is an effective vehicle to support the implementation of this strategy; frequently it is not used effectively.
 The client/server model provides power to the desktop, with information available to support the decision-making process and enable decision-making authority.

+The Client/Server Computing provide answers to these and similar questions.
 Client/server computing is a phrase used to describe a model for computer networking.
 This model offers an efficient way to provide information and services to many users.